calnet-oss/grails-external-groovy-plugin/README.md

 ])
 ```

-In addition to scriptDirectory, there is:
+In addition to `scriptDirectory`, there is:

  * `bootstrapScriptFile` - If you want to override the default bootstrap
    code, you can provide the path to your own Bootstrap.groovy file.